datacarpentry/python-ecology-lesson/episodes/07-visualization-ggplot-python.md

 ![png](../fig/06_boxplot.png)

-By adding points of he individual observations to the boxplot, we can have a better idea of the number of measurements and of their distribution:
+By adding points of the individual observations to the boxplot, we can have a better idea of the number of measurements and of their distribution:

 ~~~